YagaGauaganek/reading-notes-bootcamp/102/Class-02.md

 - git commit -m "update" (will commit with a message)
 - git push
 ### How to open VSC via Terminal:
 ~pwd
 *displays name of the folder*
 ~cd reading-notes-bootcamp
-Reading-notes-bootcamp git: (main) code .
+reading-notes-bootcamp git: (main) code .
 ### Creating folder:
 - to store your websites
 - save files in appropriate folder or subfolders within the main website folder